pushpraj60tomar-rgb/Facebook-QSG-New/README.md

 ---

 ### To Create a Photo or Video Post on Web or Computer

+**Description:**
+Select this option to upload and share pictures or videos from your computer’s file system to your Facebook timeline.
+To create,

 1. Open your browser and visit [https://www.facebook.com](https://www.facebook.com).
 2. Click inside the **What’s on your mind?** text box on your News Feed or profile.